Megan Young: Miss World 2013

 Young was crowned as Miss World 2013 in Bali, Indonesia, making her the first Filipina to win the title of Miss World since its creation in 1951.

 During the preliminaries, she also won the "Top Model" competition, placed second in the "People's Champion," placed fourth in the "Multimedia Challenge" and fifth in the "Beach Beauty" contest.

 In the final question and answer portion, the contestants in the Top 6 were asked the same question: "Why should you be the next Miss World?" and Young replied:

 I treasure a core value of humanity and that guides people why they act the way they do.
 I will use this to show other people how they can understand each other. … as one, we can help society.

 Young also received the Continental Queen of Beauty title as Miss World Asia 2013, the highest ranked contestant in the Asian region and was featured in the Dances of the World segment of the final show.

+In March 2014, the Philippine Postal Corporation (PhilPost) officially launched a limited-edition postage stamp honoring Megan Young’s victory as Miss World 2013, the first Miss World title won by the Philippines.
+The stamp, unveiled at the PhilPost Central Office in Manila, featured embossed full-color images from Young’s coronation and gold lettering, produced at 80,000 copies.

 As Miss World 2013, Young traveled to and visited several countries and territories, including the United Kingdom, United States, Haiti, Indonesia, Barbados, Colombia, Russia, India, Vietnam, Ukraine, Timor-Leste, Madagascar, Puerto Rico, the Dominican Republic, Chile, Argentina, Cuba, Peru, Paraguay, Nicaragua, Bolivia, Kazakhstan, Tajikistan, China, South Korea, Japan, and her home country of the Philippines.
 Young crowned Rolene Strauss as her successor at the Miss World 2014 pageant held at the ExCeL London in London, United Kingdom on December 14, 2014.